SRGSSR/srgappearance-apple/docs/README.md

 ## SRG SSR fonts

 Official SRG SSR Fonts are available from the `SRGFont` class.
-Several font families are provided (text and display fonts) and they can be used in various ways:
+Fonts can be used in two different ways:

-- With a standard style: The library defines a set of semantic styles which have a size, weight and scale according to a given text style, both on iOS and tvOS.
+- Using standard styles: The library defines a set of semantic styles which have an associated font family, size and weight.
+These fonts are aligned on text styles to automatically scale according to accessibility settings.
-- With manually specified size, weight and font style: If you cannot or don't want to use the standard styles, your application can set font settings directly.
-Instead of providing these settings each time, your application should probably just define its own set of styles.
-- With a fixed size and weight.
+- By manually specifying a family, a size and a weight.
+The size can be fixed or automatically aligned on a given text style for automatic scaling according to accessibility settings.

 The SDK also provides access to standard `UIFontDescriptors` for advanced font customization, as well as `UIFontMetrics` for scaling values according to accessibility text size settings.

+If you do not want to use the standard styles provided by SRG Appearance we recommend your application defines its own set of styles, using `SRGFont` API to provide the family, size, weight and text style associated with each style.

 ## Custom fonts